uniVocity/univocity-trader/README.md

  * release the first stable version to maven central.

- * support additional functions such as: placing and managing stops, shorting, margin, etc. Right now the library only buys then sells.
+ * support additional functions such as: placing and managing stops,  margin, etc.

  * add more indicators - we are trying to migrate everything already implemented by [ta4j](https://github.com/ta4j/ta4j), and will add more.